 Art Club/Troupe: Students choose a club or troupe based on their interests to participate in once per week for 30 minutes.
-During this time, students work with the art, dance, drama or music teacher to enhance their skills in the different areas of the arts.
-This group is under the direction of Mrs..
+During this time, students work with the art, dance, drama, or music teacher to enhance their skills in the different areas of the arts.
+This group is under the direction of Mrs. Nicola Brown.

 C.H.A.M.P.S.
-(Choosing Healthy Activities and Methods Promoting Safety): 5th grade students participate in an educational program for Georgia's youth which provides guidance and the skills, ability and knowledge to be safe, healthy, and happy in preparation for a successful life.
+(Choosing Healthy Activities and Methods Promoting Safety): Fifth grade students participate in an educational program for Georgia's youth which provides guidance and the skills, ability, and knowledge to be safe, healthy, and happy in preparation for a successful life.
 This program is provided and administered by the Richmond County Sheriff's Department.

 Chorus: Students demonstrating vocal talents may audition and be selected to represent WRES at various functions and performances.
-Being part of the WRES Chorus will require afterschool practice and performances, including but not limited to nights and weekends, will require some parent transport, etc. This group is under the direction of our music teacher, Mr.
+Being part of the WRES Chorus will require afterschool practice and performances, including but not limited to nights and weekends, and will require some parent transport, etc. This group is under the direction of our music teacher, Mr. James.

-Dance Club/Troupe: Students choose a club or troupe based on their interests to participate in on Thursday and Friday afternoons during the last 30 minutes of the school day.
-During this time, students work with the art, dance, drama or music teacher to enhance their skills in the different areas of the arts.
+Dance Club/Troupe: Students that are selected to participate in a club or troupe based on their interests will work with the art, dance, drama, or music teacher to enhance their skills in the different areas of the arts.
 This group is under the direction of Mrs. Julia Iseman.

-Drama Club/Troup: Students choose a club or troupe based on their interests to participate in on Thursday and Friday afternoons during the last 30 minutes of the school day.
-During this time, students work with the art, dance, drama or music teacher to enhance their skills in the different areas of the arts.
+Drama Club/Troup: Students that are selected to participate in a club or troupe based on their interests will work with the art, dance, drama, or music teacher to enhance their skills in the different areas of the arts.
 This group is under the direction of Mrs. Denise Mundy.

-Flag Patrol: 5th Grade students are selected to raise and lower the flags in front of the school each day.
+Flag Patrol: Fifth grade students are selected to raise and lower the flags in front of the school each day.
 They are taught proper flag etiquette.
 Students serve on a rotation basis.
 Being chosen to serve on this committee is a privilege.
-Students on this committee must be well-behaved, respectful and be in good academic standing.
+Students on this committee must be well-behaved, respectful, and be in good academic standing.

-Helen Ruffin Reading Bowl: This is for students in Grades 4 and 5 at WRES.
+Helen Ruffin Reading Bowl: This is for students in grades 4 and 5 at WRES.
 Students in grades 4-12 across the state read and are quizzed on the 20 Georgia Book Award Nominees, while high school students read and are quizzed on the 20 Georgia Peach Teen Book Award Nominees.
 The books change yearly.
-This group is under the direction of our Media Specialist, Mrs. Laura Mobley.
+This group is under the direction of our Media Specialist, Ms. Elizabeth Boyd.

-Math Team: Students in grades 1-8 practice, who are excited about and interested in math, compete in math competitions to demonstrate math knowledge and skills.
-This is for students in Grades 1-5 at WRES.
-This group is under the direction of Mrs. Selema Clay and Ms. .
+Math Team: Students in grades 4-5, who are excited about and interested in math, practice and compete in math competitions to demonstrate math knowledge and skills at WRES.
+This group is under the direction of Mrs. Theresa Drago and Ms. Lane Cameron.

-Orchestra/Strings: Students in Grades 4 and 5 may choose to participate in Orchestra/Strings for approximately one (1) instructional hour (during the school day) each week.
-Being part of this group requires dedication to practice on the chosen instrument, local travel and afterschool (including nights and weekends) performances.
-This group is under the direction of Mr. Robert Browning.
+Orchestra/Strings: Students in grades 4 and 5 may choose to participate in Orchestra/Strings for approximately one (1) instructional hour (during the school day) each week.
+Being part of this group requires dedication to practice on the chosen instrument, local travel, and afterschool (including nights and weekends) performances.